• Skip to main content

 Not getting mobile home certification means not being able to park and live at a mobile home park which is unfortunate.

-You can usually get certified as a travel trailer.
-You must find out the requirement before building.
 If you can’t tow it legally it is way harder to move a tiny house.

-Some tiny houses have RVIA certification which gives you more flexibility with living in RV parks.
-You can then get house insurance as a mobile home or as a travel trailer or RV.
+With this you can get house insurance as a mobile home or as a travel trailer or RV.

 If you are having someone in the US build it and importing to Canada it has to be RVIA certified.